 How to Create More Function in a Space

 You may notice that that some of these tips cross over so fixing one problem will actually solve many problems.

 1. Use the Space for its Intended Purpose

-2. Use Appropriate Types of Furniture for an Efficient Layout
+2. Use Appropriate Sizes and Amount of Furniture for an Efficient Layout

 Too much furniture and decor can make a room feel overcrowded, cluttered and unsettled.
 Too little furniture can make a space feel empty, drab and lifeless.
 A well balanced room that makes the best use of the space will maximize a room’s function.
 Make every piece in your space count and don’t feel you have to make use of every square inch.
 Allow for some breathing room in between pieces and decor to keep walkways clear allowing for easy movement in, around and out of the space.

 3. Multi – use Furniture